phenology/cgc/manuscript/joss_cgc_paper.md

 # Introduction

 Faced with the increasing ubiquity of large datasets, data mining techniques have become essential to extracting patterns and generating insights.
-In this regard, clustering techniques, which aim to identify groups or subgroups with simmilar propertties within a larger data set, are becoming ever more popular.
+In this regard, clustering techniques, which aim to identify groups or subgroups with similar properties within a larger data set, are becoming ever more popular.

-In the case of multi-variate data, however, traditional one dimensional clustering techniques, which marginalize over the other variables, may obfuscate clusters present in the data [@Hartigan:1972][@cheng:2000].
+In the case of multi-variate data, however, traditional one-dimensional clustering techniques, which marginalize over the other variables, may obfuscate clusters present in the data [@Hartigan:1972][@cheng:2000].
 Therefore, techniques capable of grouping data along multiple axes simultaneously are needed.
 These techniques are referred to as co- or bi-clustering in the case of two axes or tri-clustering in the case of three axes and have seen significant development and adoption in fields ranging from bioinformatics [@Cheng:2000] to finance [@Shi:2018] and natural language processing [@Dhillon2001].

-With many large datasets referring to geographical phenomena and either describing time varying properties (so-called GTS - georeferenced time series, including, e.g. satellite image time series) or providing multi-dimensional information about a given location or phenomenon, geo-information science is a further natural field of employment for co- and tri-clustering.
+With many large datasets referring to geographical phenomena and either describing time-varying properties (so-called GTS - georeferenced time series, including, e.g. satellite image time series) or providing multi-dimensional information about a given location or phenomenon (e.g. in weather and climate datasets), geo-information science is a further natural field of employment for co- and tri-clustering.
 Indeed, following the development of a general information-theoretical approach [@Dhillon:2003] to partitional co-clustering [@Banerjee:2007], Wu et al. presented an application of co-clustering to geo-information science [@Wu:2015], as well as an extension of the method to tri-clustering [@Wu:2018].
 As they argue, with the explosion of Earth observation and remote sensing, and therefore GTS in three dimensions, such methods will become increasingly essential in tackling the large data volumes becoming available.

-In light of the eminent employability of partitional co- and tri-clustering to geo-information science, but also the transferability to other domains, this paper presents and publishes the implementation in the Clustering Geo-data Cubes (CGC) package of the co-clustering and tri-clustering methods originally developed in @Wu:2015 and @Wu:2018, respectively.
+In light of the eminent employability of partitional co- and tri-clustering to geo-information science and Earth observation, but also the transferability to other domains, this paper presents and publishes the implementation in the Clustering Geo-data Cubes (CGC) package of the co-clustering and tri-clustering methods originally developed in @Wu:2015 and @Wu:2018, respectively.